tychart/BYU-CS-224-LABS/bmpFilter/bmpFilter.md

     3. The `height` of the image
     4. The start of the actual pixel array in the byte array (`pixelArray`)
  4. Write an equation that uses `width` to compute the padding that separates each row in the pixel array so that the numbers of bytes in each row is a multiple of 4.
 Make sure this outputs the correct padding for each sample image.
- 5. Write code top-down starting at `parseHeaderAndApplyFilter` or bottom-up starting at ``getAverageIntensity` -- it is a matter of personal preference but a top down attack would be:
+ 5. Write code top-down starting at `parseHeaderAndApplyFilter` or bottom-up starting at `getAverageIntensity` -- it is a matter of personal preference but a top down attack would be (for a bottom up approach, simply reverse the steps):
     1. Iterate over each row in the pixel array (`void applyFilterToPixelArray(unsigned char* pixelArray, int width, int height, int isGrayscale)`)
     2. Iterate over each pixel in a row (`void applyFilterToRow(unsigned char* row, int width, int isGrayscale)`)
     3. Filter each pixel to update it in the pixel array (`void applyFilterToPixel(unsigned char* pixel, int isGrayscale)`)